gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 ## Device and Sensor test
+I chose to use python for the development of the application on the device that will have to read the data from the sensor and send them to the Iot Hub.

 ### Adafruit_DHT Library
-Before we start creating scripts for my PoC, we first have to install a library to test my sensor and my environment.
-The library we are going to use is called **Adafruit_DHT**.
-To install it we first need to make sure Rasbian is up to date.
-Start your Raspberry Pi, open terminal and run these commands:
+As a starting point I used the **Adafruit_DHT** python library recommended by the sensor vendor.
+Before proceed, it we first need to make sure that Raspberry Pi OS is up to date and there are all software installed.

+Before proceeding, we must first make sure that the Raspberry Pi operating system is up to date and that all software is installed.
+To do that, follow the steps below:

+1. Start your Raspberry Pi, open terminal and run these commands:

-First command is for making the system up to date:
+2. First command is for making the system up to date:

 ```
 sudo apt-get update && sudo apt-get upgrade -y
 ```

-Second command is for installing python3-pip app.
+3. Second command is for installing python3-pip app.
 We will use pip app to install library:

 ```
 sudo apt-get install python3-pip
 ```

-Third command is for installing other apps that pip app uses during installation:
+4. Third command is for installing other apps that pip app uses during installation:

 ```
 sudo python3 -m pip install --upgrade pip setuptools wheel
 ```

-And after this is completed, we can install library that we need.
+5. And after this is completed, we can install library that we need.
 Run thiscommand in terminal:

 ```
 sudo pip3 install Adafruit_DHT